Thomas Mill Covered Bridge

 The Thomas Mill Covered Bridge, aka the Thomas Mill Bridge or the Thomas Mill Road Covered Bridge, is a historic, single-span, wooden covered bridge across the Wissahickon Creek in Wissahickon Valley Park in Northwest Philadelphia, Pennsylvania.

-The only remaining covered bridge in Philadelphia and the only covered bridge in a major American city, it was listed on the National Register of Historic Places in 1980.
+It is the only remaining covered bridge in Philadelphia and is the only covered bridge in a major US city.
+It was listed on the National Register of Historic Places in 1980.
+It is a Contributing Property of the Chestnut Hill Historic District.

 History and architectural features

 This 86.5 ft, 18.66 ft, Howe truss bridge was built in 1855.
 It was renovated by the Works Progress Administration in 1939, and by the city of Philadelphia in 2000.

-It is the only remaining covered bridge in Philadelphia and is the only covered bridge in a major US city.
-It was listed on the National Register of Historic Places in 1980.
-It is a Contributing Property of the Chestnut Hill Historic District.

 The bridge is open to pedestrian and bicycle traffic.